tauri-apps/tauri/.changes/main-thread-api-calls.md

 "tauri-runtime-wry": patch
 ---

-Allow window, global shortcut and clipboard APIs to be called on the main thread (except window's `close`).
+Allow window, global shortcut and clipboard APIs to be called on the main thread.